OceanographyforEveryone/OpenCTD/README.md

 - Enter **c,0** into the command line and hit enter.
 This will turn off continuous monitorring.
 - Enter **k,?** this will tell you what the K-value of you probe is set to.
 It should ke set to K=1.0 for most use cases.
   - To change the K-value, enter **k,x** where **x** is the new K-value of the probe.
 - With the probe dry (be sure there is abosolutely no water on the electrodes) enter **cal,dry**.
-This with dry calibrate the probe.
+This will dry calibrate the probe.
 - For 1-point calibration, suspend the probe in calibration solution.
 Enter **cal,one,y**, where **y** is the known value of the standard.
 - For two point calibration, suspend the probe in the less conductive solution and enter **cal,low,y**, where **y** is the known value of the standard.
 Then suspend in the more conductive solution and enter **cal,high,z**, where **z** is the known value of the solution.
 - Now enter **c,1** to turn continuous monitorring back on.